How to view and kill processes on your Mac: Expert guide

 What is the force quit command on Mac?

-When you think about Mac force kill process, you immediately start looking for some kind of keyboard shortcut that can help force quit apps.
-Indeed, there’s one: press Command + Option + Esc and you’ll see the Force Quit menu that lets you force quit one or multiple apps.
+The force quit command on Mac is Command + Option + Esc.
+Press it and you’ll see the Force Quit menu that lets you force quit one or multiple apps.

 How to force quit Adobe on Mac when Command + Q won’t work

-To quit an active app, it’s enough to press Command + Q. Or, if you want to force quit the app, hold down Command + Option + Shift and then press Esc.
+To force quit Adobe on Mac when Command + Q doesn't work, press and hold down Command + Option + Shift and then press Esc.
 However, some apps — including Adobe — may not be responding to these commands.
 In this case, try force quitting with Quit All, Activity Monitor, or Terminal.
 If those don’t work as well, you might need to reset Adobe’s Preferences.

 As you can see there are lots of different ways and apps that help you view and kill processes in macOS. iStat Menus is a great way to monitor which processes are causing problems, so you can launch Activity Monitor and quit them.
 Quit All is a great solution to force quit processes and background apps.
 Finally, running maintenance scripts in CleanMyMac regularly prevents problems occurring in the first place.